MatthiasMuth/perlweeklychallenge-club/challenge-227/matthias-muth/README.md

 I chose a hash lookup to return an anonymous subroutine that implements the respective operation.

-The rest looks quite self-explanatory to me.
-Or is it only in my eyes??
+The rest looks quite self-explanatory to me.<br/>
+Or is it only in my eyes???

 ```perl
 use v5.36;